shapeshed/jekyll.shapeshed.com/_posts/2009-02-26-ubuntu_v_osx_smackdown.md

 ---
 layout: post
 title: Ubuntu v OSX smackdown
-excerpt: In the left corner is my beloved OSX.
+description: In the left corner is my beloved OSX.
 In the right corner is Ubuntu, the Open Source upstart.
 Let battle commence..
 categories: [Ubuntu, Linux, Apple]
 ---
 ## Round one - Appearance